mtavkhelidze/fps-code/readme.md

 > the possibility of failure, and so on.)
 We sometimes use the terms _monadic
 > effects_ or _applicative effects_ to mean types with an associated Monad or
 > Applicative instance.

+##### Distinction between Applicative and Monad

+* `Applicative` computations have a fixed structure and simply sequence effects, whereas monadic computations may choose a structure dynamically, based on the result of previous effects.
+* `Applicative` constructs context-free computations, while `Monad` allows for context sensitivity.
+For example, a monadic parser allows for context-sensitive grammars, while an applicative parser can only handle context-free grammars.
+* `Monad` makes effects first class; they may be generated at interpretation time, rather than chosen ahead of time by the program.
+We saw this in our `Parser` example, where we generated our `Parser[Row]` as part of the act of parsing and used this `Parser[Row]` for subsequent parsing.